danterazo/abusive-language-detection/README.md

 # WIP
-This README is out of date!
-Please check back in September.
+This code is a mess but it won't be for long.
+Check back in September!

-Working on making folder structure easier to follow + refactoring scripts.
+TODO: git LFS pull instructions / setup

 # Introduction & Research Goals
 The goal of this project is to improve abusive language detection with a focus on implicit abuse. **Python** was used for data preprocessing, dataset builds, and SVM training. **R** was used to verify dataset properties (e.g. length, headers, etc.).
 The paper was written in and compiled from **LaTeX**.